Cam Neely

 Cameron Michael Neely (born June 6, 1965) is a Canadian professional ice hockey executive and former player.
-Neely played right wing for the Vancouver Canucks and Boston Bruins of the National Hockey League (NHL) from 1983 to 1996.
-Nicknamed "Bam-Bam Cam", he was one of the most dominant power forwards of his generation.
+He played right wing for the Vancouver Canucks and Boston Bruins of the National Hockey League (NHL) from 1983 to 1996.
 Neely was inducted into the Hockey Hall of Fame in 2005.
-He currently serves as the president of the Bruins.
+He has been the president of the Bruins since 2010.

 Playing career

 Neely played hockey with the Ridge Meadows Hockey Association for the majority of his minor career and has been named to the Maple Ridge honourable people list.
 With the Portland Winter Hawks of the Western Hockey League he led the team to the Memorial Cup Championship, becoming the first US-based team to claim the Cup.
 Neely was drafted by the Vancouver Canucks ninth overall in the 1983 entry draft and played three seasons with them.

 Boston Bruins

 On his 21st birthday in June 1986, Neely was traded along with Vancouver's first pick, third overall in the 1987 NHL Entry Draft (used to take Glen Wesley) to the Boston Bruins for Barry Pederson.
 Canucks head coach Tom Watt was not impressed with Neely's defence, and that was what made him tradeable.
 Neely said "I was playing behind Stan Smyl and Tony Tanti, so I didn't see a lot of ice time, and, certainly not on the power plays."

 Almost immediately, it became apparent that the Bruins had received the better of the deal.
 Neely stated that "I was surprised at the trade.
 I really didn't know what to expect once I got to Boston and had no idea that my career would turn out the way it did for those ten years.
 From Day One in training camp, I just wanted to get the opportunity to play.
 The coaches said, 'Let's see what he can do.'
 As time went by, I got more and more confidence.
 I never really thought I'd be a 50-goal scorer, but I was given a chance to contribute offensively, not just physically."